KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-HusqvarnaAutomower by ASteinsdoerfer](https://github.com/ASteinsdoerfer/MMM-HusqvarnaAutomower)

-1. Issue: The license in the package.json (MIT) doesn't match the license file (NOASSERTION).
-2. No compatible or wrong license field in 'package.json' or LICENSE file.
-Without that, we can't use an image.
-3. Recommendation: The README seems not to have an update section (like `## Update`).
+1. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-4. Recommendation: The README seems not to have an install section (like `## Installation`).
+2. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-5. Recommendation: There is no CHANGELOG file.
+3. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-6. Recommendation: There is no CODE_OF_CONDUCT file.
+4. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-7. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-HVIEW-Snapshot by coderpussy](https://github.com/coderpussy/MMM-HVIEW-Snapshot)